 Each package of these chicken wings will cost about $5.oo.
 So if you purchase 4 packages for a small crowd, that will cost about $20.00, not bad!

-Because there are a huge advantage and difference in the quality with these organic wings.
-And if you are curious to read more about it, here is an article about, “if the organically grown chicken is better for us.”
+Because there are huge advantages and differences in the quality of these organic wings, and if you are curious to read more about it, here is an article about, “if the organically grown chicken is better for us.”

 Yes, you will pay a few more dollars than the pre-packaged party-size wings, but they are worth it!
 These wings are meatier, moist, and tender.

-Plus, my spicy maple sauce makes these wings moderately spicy, which I LOVE that!
+Plus, my spicy maple sauce makes these wings moderately spicy, which I LOVE!
 In fact, these chicken wings are not as spicy as most chicken wings are expected to be.

 With this recipe, you can expect enough spices that are pleasant to the palate, not overbearing.
 And that’s a win-win for me!

 A Few Extra Notes for Success:

 If you can find organic, buy them.
 Best to buy organic chicken wings, they are 100% better in quality and in taste.